Tinamou: Hunting

 Tinamous have been popular game birds for many years in South America and Central America, so much so that some species' numbers have dropped.
 The steppe birds are more popular to hunt because they can be flushed into flight, rather than the forest birds that run to cover and hide.
-In the late 19th and early 20th century hunting was responsible for mass killing within the family, with the elegant crested tinamou and spotted nothura popular targets.
+In the late 19th and early 20th century, hunting was responsible for mass killing within the family, with the elegant crested tinamou and spotted nothura popular targets.
 In 1921, Argentina urged the control of commercial hunting of several bird species, including tinamou.

 Between 1890 and 1899, in Buenos Aires alone, 18 million tinamou were sold in meat markets.
 They were also marketed in North America as "South American partridge".
 One shipment alone comprised 360,000 birds.
 Frank Chapman of the American Museum of Natural History helped raise awareness about the rate of exploitation and its potential impact on the populations of the species.
 Eventually, the USA banned the importation of the birds.

 Hunting pressures remain, though at a reduced level.
 For example, 25,000–40,000 spotted nothura are killed annually through legal hunting, not counting poaching.
 Although some grassland species have increased in both range and numbers, they remain vulnerable to hunting with the use of dogs to flush them.
-Native peoples also are involved in the killing tinamou for meat, catching them in nooses or traps after imitating their calls.
+Native peoples are also involved in the killing of tinamou for meat, catching them in nooses or traps after imitating their calls.
 A family of seven in Ceará will consume 60 nothura per year.
 Tinamou species are among the most commonly harvested birds by subsistence hunting in the Americas.

 Some species are highly vulnerable to illegal hunting, or poaching.
 In Brazil, illegal hunts take place at night by torchlight.
 The use of flutes to imitate the calls during the breeding season to lure the birds into the open can result in local extermination.
 Overall, there is a lack of adequate controls in place to ensure sustainable hunting, as well as insufficient resources and determination to enforce existing regulations.